tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

 Gradle can be installed via `apt` as well as through `snap`, but both sources are usually not providing the latest versions.
 Therefore the recommended source is [SDKMAN!](https://sdkman.io/).
 See [here](#sdkman) on how to install "The Software Development Kit Manager" if not yet done.

 How to update the Gradle Wrapper is described [here](#configure-joe).

+### Java

+The latest LTS version of the JDK needs to be available on all machines.
+Although it could be installed through [SDKMAN!](#sdkman), I prefer to install it manually.

 ### `joe`